javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 The method is immediately called with parentheses `()`.
 But it doesn't work right!

-You can see that the call results in an error, cause the value of `"this"` inside the call becomes `undefined`.
+You can see that the call results in an error, because the value of `"this"` inside the call becomes `undefined`.

 This works (object dot method):
 ```js